giovannipbonin/ieee-program/Week 00/README.md

 - [ ] [How to Work at Google: Tech Resume Preparation (video)](https://www.youtube.com/watch?v=8npJLXkcmu8)

 ## Resources that helped my career
-- Code2040: a wonderful fellowship program for Latinos and African-American students who want to work in Silicon Valley.
-  It made a huge impact in my career by exposing me to the industry, and I spent a whole summer meeting extremely talented people working in companies across Silicon Valley who are also motivated to fix the world's greatest problems:  www.code2040.org
 - Google: Seriously, use it.
 If you have a question, instead of beating your head against the wall, just Google it, unless you are doing an exercise and you are not supposed to Google the answer.
 But no one is supposed to know what a Turing Machine is without first learning it.
 So if you feel discouraged, just remember that it's never